WebAssembly/component-model/design/mvp/CanonicalABI.md

 (both defined below) to lift and return results to the caller using the `on_return` callback that was supplied by the caller to `canon_lift`.
 Using a callback instead of simply returning the values from `canon_lift` enables the callee to keep executing after returning its results.
-However, it does introduce a dynamic error condition if `canon task.return` is called less or more than once which must be checked by `return_` and `exit`.
-Since ownership of borrowed handles is returned to the caller when the caller is notified that the `Subtask` is in the `RETURNED` state, `num_borrows` is guarded to be `0`.
+There is a dynamic error if `task.return` is not called exactly once and if the callee has not dropped all borrowed handles by the time `task.return` is called.
+This means that the caller can assume that ownership all its lent borrowed handles has been returned to it when it is notified that the `Subtask` has reached the `RETURNED` state.
-Since tasks can keep executing arbitrary code after calling `task.return`, this means that borrowed handles must be dropped potentially much earlier than the observable end of the task.
 ```python
   def return_(self, flat_results):
     trap_if(not self.on_return)